 \section{Discussion}

+We have derived the conditions under which it is possible to reconstruct the patterns stored in a recurrent Hopfield-type network from knowledge of the connections alone, in a case where those weights are obtained by a learning rule which is a noisy, non-linear version of the classic Hebbian rule.
+We have implemented and provided practical algorithms to do so: a Bayesian approach based on message passing, and classic non-parametric approaches such as PCA on the weights and on the Fisher score matrix.
+The message-passing algorithm offer a principled way to reconstruct the patterns using prior information about the prior of the inputs, while the spectral methods are robust and easy-to-implement, but fail to take this extra information into account.

+The performance of the algorithms can be captured by an effective noise level, which takes both the synaptic noise and the thresholding of the learning rule into account.
+We found that the message-passing algorithm beats the PCA reconstruction across noise levels, which is due to the principled way in which the message-passing algorithm can incorporated prior knowledge about the distribution of patterns.

-We have derived the conditions under which it is possible to reconstruct the patterns stored in a recurrent Hopfield network from knowledge of the connections alone and have provided a practical algorithm to do so.
-In particular, we have studied the reconstruction of $P$ patterns using the exact prior information, where $P$ is of order 1, while we let the number of neurons in the network tend to infinity, $N\to\infty$.
-We have also explored a mean-field approximation of the prior that allowed us to study how the maximum number of patterns that can be reconstructed with some reliability scales with the pattern dimension.
+While our theoretical results were obtained in the limit where the number of patterns stored is of order 1, while the number of neurons in the network tends to infinity, we have also explored a mean-field approximation that allowed us to study how the maximum number of patterns that can be reconstructed with some reliability scales with the pattern dimension.
 We now discuss some directions in which our work can be extended.